klhui97/ACM/docs/source/topics/utils.rst

 Prime - Sieve Of Eratosthenes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-print all primes less than N
+print all primes less than or equal to N

 Code: